ggerganov/llama.cpp/README.md

 This guide will assume that you've downloaded the files to an arbitrary folder, `/mnt/c/ai/models/LLaMA` using some responsible means described above.

-Because model weights files are so large, you may find it convenient to use softlinks to make them appear within the `models/` folder instead of having to copy them around on your HDD.
+Because the weight files are so large, you may find it convenient to use softlinks to make them appear within the `models/` folder instead of having to copy them around on your HDD.
 Otherwise, if you prefer, you can just download the files directly in the `models/` folder and skip the below softlink command:

 ```bash
 # On linux, run this from the root of this repo